alexn256/alexn256/README.md

-- 👋 Hi, I’m Alexander Naumov
+- 👋 Hi, my name is Alexander Naumov.And I think i'm a software engineer.